metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Cron/README.md

 ## Keys

 Keys are the names that identify each crontab line.
-They are used to form the locking semaphore to avoid multiple processes starting the same job.
-You can use the same name in different Mojolicious applications, and this will ensure that not more that one instance of the cron job will take place at a specific scheduled time.
+They are used to form a locking semaphore file to avoid multiple processes starting the same job.

+You can use the same name in different Mojolicious applications that will run at the same time.
+This will ensure that not more that one instance of the cron job will take place at a specific scheduled time.

 ## Crontab lines